• Skip to primary navigation

 8. Do Not Ingest Essential Oils Without First Consulting with Your Doctor

 Some essential oils can be toxic if ingested in large amounts.
-Others may be toxic even in small amounts.
+Others may be toxic even in small quantities.

 As a general rule, do not use essential oils internally unless under the guidance of a qualified healthcare professional.

-9. Take Extra Care When Using Essential Oils On Young Children
+9. Take Extra Care When Using Essential Oils On For Young Children

 Some essential oils may be too strong for younger children’s delicate skin and respiratory system.